Inception of Darwin's theory: Owen and fossils

 Darwin paid a visit to his brother Erasmus's lady friend the literary Whig Miss Harriet Martineau who had strong views on egalitarianism and whose writings had popularised the ideas of Thomas Malthus.
 Around this time, she was writing her Society in America which included discussion of the geological "process of world making" that she had seen on her visit to the Niagara Falls.
 He sat there for almost an hour.
 "She was very agreeable and managed to talk on a most wonderful number of subjects, considering the limited time.
 I was astonished to find how little ugly she is, but as it appears to me, she is overwhelmed with her own projects, her own thoughts and own abilities.
 Erasmus palliated all this, by maintaining one ought not to look at her as a woman."
+Charles Darwin wrote in one of his notebooks that he read her book on How to Observe Morals and Manners during the first half of August 1838.
+He was inspired by Martineau's cultural relativism to conclude that morality can not only be influenced by culture, but also can be a social instinct that is shaped by heredity: "This probably is natural consequence of man, like deer, etc., being social animal, & this conscience or instinct may be most firmly fixed, but it will not prevent others being engrafted."
 In her autobiography, she later recalled Charles as being "simple, childlike, painstaking, effective".